gerardforcada/structera/README.md

 ## License

-Structera is licensed under the MIT License.
+Structera is licensed under the GNU GPLv3 License.